Aquaman and the Lost Kingdom: Post-production

-The film received several test screenings in mid-2022, which yielded mixed results, prompting a new cut.
-Two rounds of reshoots then took place between mid-2022 and the start of 2023, with Warner Bros. film chairs Michael De Luca and Pamela Abdy involved in editing the film.
+The film received several test screenings in the middle of 2022, which yielded mixed results, prompting a new cut.
+Two rounds of reshoots then took place between that point and the start of 2023, with Warner Bros. film chairs Michael De Luca and Pamela Abdy involved in editing the film.
 Momoa revealed in July 2022 that Ben Affleck was reprising his DC Extended Universe (DCEU) role of Bruce Wayne / Batman for reshoots on the Warner Bros.
 Studios backlot in Burbank, California.
 Aaron Couch of The Hollywood Reporter reported soon after that Michael Keaton had filmed a scene as his version of Bruce Wayne / Batman from director Tim Burton's Batman (1989) and Batman Returns (1992).
 Keaton's version was set to be introduced to the DCEU in The Flash before that film's release was pushed to after Aquaman and the Lost Kingdoms.
 The scene reportedly confused audiences during test screenings, and Couch felt this was why Affleck joined the reshoots.
 In August, Warner Bros. delayed the film to December 25, 2023, to help spread out the marketing and distribution costs for its feature films.
 This pushed the film's release to after the planned release of The Flash, which meant there was potential for Keaton's version of Batman to appear in the film instead of Affleck's.
 Keaton's cameo had reportedly been cut from the film by October.
 Around that time, De Luca and Abdy told Wan to reduce the budget for the reshoots because the film's budget had reached $205 million during production.

-Safran and writer/director James Gunn were hired as the co-chairmen and co-CEOs of the newly formed DC Studios at the end of the month.
+Safran and writer/director James Gunn were hired as the co-chairmen and co-CEOs of the newly formed DC Studios at the end of October.
 A week after starting their new roles, the pair had begun developing an eight-to-ten-year plan for a new franchise called the DC Universe (DCU) that would be a soft reboot of the DCEU.
-By mid-November, Safran had been "fixing" The Lost Kingdom, while Gunn had provided notes on it by the following month.
+By the middle of November, Safran had been "fixing" The Lost Kingdom, while Gunn had provided notes on it by the following month.
 Momoa said in January 2023 that he had shot scenes with a couple of actors as Batman, but was unsure which would be included in the final cut.
 After further test screenings in early 2023, Gunn consulted on the film.
 In April, the film's release date was moved forward five days earlier to December 20, 2023.
-The reshoots had concluded just before the 2023 Writers Guild of America strike began early the following month, and the studios approached a third set of reshoots – which increased the film's budget – to occur in New Zealand over five days in mid-June with Momoa and Wilson.
+The reshoots had concluded just before the 2023 Writers Guild of America strike began early the following month, and the studios approached a third set of reshoots – which increased the film's budget – to occur in New Zealand over five days in the middle of June with Momoa and Wilson.
 Those reshoots were completed in four days.
 By then, both Affleck and Keaton were excluded from the latest cut of the film due to Gunn and Safran's plans for the DCU; neither actor appeared in the final version of the film.
 Following the reshoots, the film's budget ultimately reached $215 million.